amplication/docs/docs/getting-started/plugins.md

 #### Kafka

-[Apache Kafka](https://kafka.apache.org/) is a distributed streaming platform, used for building real-time data pipelines and streaming applications.
+[KafkaJS](https://kafka.js.org/) is a distributed streaming platform, used for building real-time data pipelines and streaming applications.
 It is a publish-subscribe messaging system that allows for the creation of high-throughput and low-latency systems.

 In the Apache Kafka messaging system, processes known as producers write data to Kafka topics, and processes known as consumers read data from Kafka topics.